 MARC SIMMONS LIBRARY

 Marc Simmons, the author of some 45 books and a weekly newspaper column on history that’s appeared for thirty years, is New Mexico’s best-known historian.
 The Wittliff Collections became interested in Simmons several years ago because his archive includes not only his own material on the Southwest, but also documentation of close friendships with a number of prominent southwestern writers, including Tony Hillerman, Elmer Kelton, Edward Abbey, John Nichols, and artists such as José Cisneros.

-Simmons also has many incredible mini-collections within his library, including a large Kit Carson collection.
-The library also contains a George Custer photography album with early images and tintypes.
+Simmons also has many incredible individual collections within his library.
+He has, for example, a large Kit Carson collection and a George Custer photography album with early images and tintypes.
+Along two rows of shelves in his library are some 70 books, just on the Apache Indians.
 There are also many exceedingly rare books, and about 400 Spanish-language books on the American Southwest that were originally published in Mexico and Spain.

-In 1963, while still a graduate student at the University of New Mexico, Simmons built his first adobe home on an acre of land near Santa Fe for only $137.
-Since then he’s gradually expanded his holdings to 240 acres.
+In 1963, while still a graduate student at the University of New Mexico, Simmons built his first adobe home for $137 south of Santa Fe.
+Since then he’s gradually expanded his holdings from one leased acre to 240 acres.
 The land was once home to the San Marcos Indians, a heritage Simmons cherishes as he was essentially “adopted” by a Pueblo Indian group as a young boy, and spent several summers living with the Indians.

-Simmons is selling his library for the purpose of raising funds to ensure the permanent preservation and conservation of his land for future generations to appreciate.
+Simmons is selling his library for the purpose of raising funds to ensure the permanent preservation and conservation of his land near Santa Fe for future generations to appreciate.